-Parental engagement and involvement in their child's learning is extremely important in determining their child's academic success.
-This doesn't mean that you have to be an expert on each subject or give up your other demanding responsibilities; you just need to support your child with revision, attendance and exam preparation in the last few weeks of year 11.
+Parental engagement and involvement in your child's learning is extremely important in determining your child's academic success.
+This doesn't mean that you have to be an expert on each subject or give up your other demanding responsibilities; you just need to support your child with their revision, attendance to school and exam preparation during year 11.